rehg-lab/3DShapeGen/Rendering/README.md

 The file `data_generation_paramters.json` is used for both ABC and ShapeNet.

 ## Step 2

+1. Download the datasets from their respective locations
-Further instructions are included in each dataset directory.
+2. Further instructions are included in each dataset directory.